jhburns/ExperienceCapture/ExampleAnalyzers/README.md

 The following data analyzers uses some pre-captured data from the Demo Game.
 The Demo Game is a basic test your reaction type game, play it form more information.

-Sample captured data (session ID LRU3) has already been unzipped into the `ExampleAnalyzers/data` folder.
+Sample captured data (session ID FHEB) has already been unzipped into the `ExampleAnalyzers/data` folder.

 ## Formats